agilecrm/c-sharp-api/README.md

 Requirements
 ------------
 1. C# 3.0 with .NET 3.5 or later.
-2. Any JSON library.
-There's many available over the internet.
+2. A JSON library.
+C# doesn't provide inbuilt libraries to manipulate json data, so you can use any external library available.
 One of them is [Json.NET] (http://james.newtonking.com/pages/json-net.aspx).

 BASICS
 ------